 Citrine, at 100 S. Oak Park Ave., is another good spot for brunch.
 This attractive restaurant has a menu featuring an egg white frittata, a citrine benedict, smoked salmon plate, blueberry pancakes and other dishes.
 Their dinner menu features a number of starters, salad and soups, fish and pasta and meats.

-Oak Park Brewing Co.: This local microbrewery, at 155 S. Oak Park Ave., is attached to Hamburger Mary’s Show Lounge that features bingo, games, comedy shows and drag reviews.
+Oak Park Brewing Co.: This is a local microbrewery, at 155 S. Oak Park Ave.
 Their menu features a number of burgers and other gastropub food.
 The beers that they produce include ales, lagers, IPAs, porters, a whitbier and a saison.

 For a casual breakfast George’s Family Restaurant & Pancake House at 145 S. Oak Park Ave. is a good choice.